 Can I get information about writing CVs and applying for jobs?

 YES - you can get assistance with all aspects of job search and applications to build on the learning experiences that take place within the courses.
+Ask your tutor or Student Services for more information.

 Our 'one stop shop' team provides advice and guidance and is located centrally within the main building.
 The team provides the very best service before you start College and during your time with us, We can help with your enquiries, application and enrolment processing and deal with financial issues, accommodation or transport concerns.